aprs434/aprs434.github.io/README.md

 - [MIT License](https://github.com/aprs434/aprs434.github.io/blob/main/LICENSE)

 ### Recommended SSIDs
-A [service set identifier (SSID)]() identifies a service set or extended service set.
-Normally it is broadcast in the clear by stations in beacon packets to announce the presence of a network and seen by users as a wireless network name.
+A secondary station identifier is a number in the range 0-15, as an adjunct to the station _Callsign_.
+Similarly as with 802.11 wireless networks, an ASPR SSID identifies a set of APRS station capabilities.

 |_SSID_|APRS station type|
 |:----:|:---------------:|